Here comes another Colorado story.

 I can’t help it.
 Circumstances have put my home state in the spotlight lately.
 The Rockies are crushing it.
 The Broncos are favorites to win the next Super Bowl.
 I’ve gotten plenty of 3Oh!3 in my Pandora.
 And two questions for Go Ask Daddy tie back to my home state.

-Elementary school in Colorado is the most.
+The elementary school in Colorado is the most.

 You learn about Stegosaurus and Alvar Nunez Cabeza de Vaca.
 You read about cliff dwellers and the gold rush.
 There are units on the formation of the Rocky Mountains and tales of the Wild West.
 Some of those tales take on monstrous forms of animals too outlandish to have lived.